 SEO & load time

-Although not completely a technical aspect, Search Engine Optimization (i.e. SEO) is important for the online presence of any business which intends to be noticed by their target audience.
+Although not entirely technical, Search Engine Optimization (i.e., SEO) is essential for the online presence of any business that intends to be noticed by its target audience.
 Also, while creating a website, paying attention to SEO rules makes life and business easier in later stages.

 Squarespace SEO features